ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Chart 109: MBC Sightings per total Trip Reports, 1992-2009

 As suggested in the chart, the average number of Pepper and Salt Skippers per visit to a location decreased 9.9% in 2007, increased 11 % in 2008, and decreased 20% in 2009 in comparison to the average for all preceding years back to 1994 (Nielsen, Season Summary, MB 2008, 2009, 2010).
-This does not show a strong pattern of increase as in the cases of Dusted Skipper or Arctic Skipper, nor does it show a strong decrease as in the case of Leonard’s Skipper.

 State Distribution and Locations

-Map 109: MBC Sightings by Town, 1992-2009
+Map 109: BOM-MBC Sightings by Town, 1992-2013

-For Essex County, MBC sightings have been important in documenting the species’ presence in recent years.
-Reports come from Topsfield IRWS (6/4/2001, F. Goodwin), Newbury Martin Burns WMA (6/15/2003 T. Whelan, 5/28/2006 S. Stichter et al.), West Newbury (5/30/2004, E. Barry, W. Miller, D. Price), Andover Ward Reservation TTOR (5/30/2009, H. Hoople), and Ipswich Appleton Farms 6/11/2010, H. Hoople et al.
+Essex County: Observer reports have been important in reaffirming the species’ presence in the northeast in recent years.
+Reports, all of singles, come from Topsfield IRWS (6/4/2001, F. Goodwin), Newbury Martin Burns WMA (6/15/2003 T. Whelan, 5/28/2006 S. Stichter et al.), West Newbury (5/30/2004, E. Barry, W. Miller, D. Price), Andover Ward Reservation (5/30/2009, H. Hoople), and Ipswich Appleton Farms 6/11/2010, H. Hoople et al. The only photographed report is 1, Newburyport Little River Nature Trail, 5/28/2012, B. Zaremba: http://www.pbase.com/bo_z/image/143632495

 Broods and Flight Time

-MBC records show a single flight, stretching from mid- May through mid-July, peaking in last week in May-first two weeks of June (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+MBC 1993-2008 records for Pepper and Salt Skipper show a single flight, stretching from mid- May through mid-July, peaking in last week in May-first two weeks of June (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).

-The latest sighting dates in MBC records all come from higher-elevations, and if there were more data from these locations we might be able to confirm if they represent a second brood or simply later average flight dates than in lower, warmer areas.
-The late dates are 7/12/1997 Northern Berkshire NABA Count; 7/10/1996 Northern Berkshire NABA Count; 7/9/1994 Central Franklin NABA Count; and 7/9/2006 Mt.
-Greylock T. Gagnon et al. All the other last sightings were in June, but several were also from higher elevations, such as 6/30/2000 Mt.
-Greylock T. Gagnon, and 6/29/2003 Gardner High Ridge WMA M. Lynch and S. Carroll.
+Latest sightings: For the same 23 years of BOM-MBC records, the four latest "last sighting" dates are 7/12/1997 Northern Berkshire NABA Count; 7/10/1996 Northern Berkshire NABA Count; 7/9/2006 Mt.
+Greylock T. Gagnon et al.; and 7/9/1994 Central Franklin NABA Count.
+All the other last sightings were in June, but several were also from higher elevations, such as 6/30/2000 Mt.
+Greylock T. Gagnon, 6/29/2003 Gardner High Ridge WMA M. Lynch and S. Carroll, and 6/17/2013 Berks.
+Co., T. Gagnon.

 Outlook

-Given this species’ higher-elevation distribution and habitat, and mostly univoltine brood status, it is probably vulnerable to climate warming trends, and could retreat to higher, moister elevations if climate warms (Table 6).
+Given this species’ higher-elevation distribution and habitat, and mostly univoltine brood status, it is probably vulnerable to climate warming trends, and could retreat to higher, cooler elevations if climate warms (Table 6).
 However, the presence of partial second broods is an adaptive factor.

 In several states, for example Maryland and Vermont, this species has suffered population declines due to spraying for Gypsy Moths.
 Aerial spraying of insecticides against mosquitos might have the same effect.

-© Sharon Stichter 2011
+© Sharon Stichter 2011, 2012, 2013, 2014

-page updated 12-31-2011
+page updated 5-22-2014

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS